backbonesk/chaching/README.md

 By running the `process` method in the next code block, we are getting back (when `$auto_redirect` is set to `FALSE`) the URL to redirect the user to, where the user will make the payment.

+(Note that with `Chaching::ITERMINAL` the `$auto_redirect` will not ever work as the transaction identifier that is provided for you is strictly needed for thereafter.
+Only after you succesfully create the transaction you can use the redirection URL.
+For more information read bank's documetation.)

 	try
 	{
 		$redirect_url = $payment->process($auto_redirect = FALSE);